yaronn/xpath.js/docs/xpath methods.md

 #### xpath.useNamespaces(mappings)

-Produces a function with the signature func(expression, node) that evaluates the provided xpath expression with the XML namespace definitions provided in `mapppings`.
+Produces a function with the signature `func(expression, node)` that evaluates the provided xpath expression with the XML namespace definitions provided in `mapppings`.

-`mapping` should be an object with namespace prefixes as its property names and namespace URIs as its property values.
+`mappings` should be an object with namespace prefixes as its property names and namespace URIs as its property values.

 Example usage: